NBA Rumors: Proposed Blockbuster Would Send Zach LaVine To Warriors For Three Players & Two First-Round Picks

 LaVine would undeniably an incredible addition to Golden State.
 He may not be as good as Thompson on the defensive end of the floor, but he's capable of filling the huge hole he left on the opposite end.
 He would give them a very reliable scoring option next to Curry and an elite three-point shooter.

 This season, the 25-year-old shooting guard is averaging 28.3 points, 5.3 rebounds, 4.8 assists, and 1.3 steals while shooting 49.8 percent from the field and 39.6 percent from beyond the arc, per ESPN.
-Though he could excel in an off-ball capacity, LaVine could also help Golden State ease the loads on Curry’s shoulders in terms of playmaking and handling the ball.
-When Thompson returns to his 100 percent health and regains his All-Star form, the Warriors could form a three-headed monster with LaVine and Curry in their backcourt.
+Though he could excel in an off-ball capacity, LaVine could also help Golden State ease the load on Curry's shoulders in terms of playmaking and handling the ball.
+When Thompson regains his All-Star form and returns to play, the Warriors could form a three-headed monster with LaVine and Curry in their backcourt.

-Meanwhile, as of now, the Bulls haven’t shown any indication that they planning to make their best player available on the trading block before the 2021 trade deadline.
-However, if they continue to struggle in the 2020-21 NBA season, LaVine could follow the footsteps of other superstars and find his way out of Chicago.
-When that happens, accepting the Golden State’s suggested offer wouldn’t be bad at all for the Bulls as it would enable them to turn a disgruntled player into assets that could them jumpstart another rebuild.
+Meanwhile, as of now, the Bulls haven't given any indication that they plan to make their best player available before the 2021 trade deadline.
+However, if they continue to struggle this season, LaVine could follow in the footsteps of other superstars and find his way out of Chicago.
+When that happens, accepting Golden State's suggested offer wouldn't be bad at all for the Bulls, as it would enable them to turn a disgruntled player into assets which could help them jumpstart another rebuild.